-When it comes to blame, we could all take the tremendous advice of Lego CEO Jorgen Vig Knudstor:
+When it comes to blaming, we could all take the tremendous advice of Lego CEO Jorgen Vig Knudstor:

 “Blame is not for failure, it is for failing to help or ask for help.”

 Growth requires risk – look at any investment portfolio.
-The same goes with people – growth requires risk.
+The same goes for people – growth requires risk.
 The same goes for business.

-The Leaders of an organisation need to work hard to instill an attitude where failure is accepted.
+The Leaders of an organisation need to work hard to instil an attitude where failure is accepted.
 We need to create an environment where people are not afraid to take measured risks.

 Would you add any other reasons to this list?